Bluemangoo/Pingpong/README.md

 - `headers_response`: `Map<String, String>`.
 Optional and importable, add or replace the header in response.
 - `location`: Optional, default to match all the requests, see [Location](#location).
 - `rewrite`: Optional, see [Rewrite](#rewrite).
 - `fallback`: Optional, fallback to other sources when available, only works when `check_status` is enabled.
+Fallback up to 10 times.

 ### Location